-I have been an injury trial attorney for over 18 years.
-I enjoy working for injured contractors, and as an Army Ranger Veteran, fighting insurance companies for the rights of my clients.
+I am a 20 year trial law veteran.
+I enjoy working for injured contractors, and as an Army Ranger Veteran, fighting DBA insurance companies for the rights of my clients.
 Over the years I have settled many millions in DBA claims.
 Below are 10 tips that will help injured contractors with their claims and hopefully answer some questions about the Defense Base Act.

 3. Keep track of all your wage records, including all bonuses.
 If you have not done so prior to being injured, gather all your wage records immediately for at least the 52 weeks prior to your injury.

 4. Make sure you treat with the doctor of your choosing.
 Do not treat with a doctor recommended by the insurance company or on a list provided by the insurance company.
 You are entitled to the doctor of your choice under the Defense Base Act.
 This is critical to the success of your case.

 I would suggest going to the best doctor you can find close to your home.
 Look for doctors who are board-certified.
 When you meet with your doctor make sure he/she knows what it means to be working in war zones if that is where you were stationed.
 Most U.S. doctors have no clue about what it means to work in such areas.
 As a Veteran of the U.S. Army’s 75th Ranger Regiment, I know what it is like to wear body armor other gear, you know how heavy such equipment is, however, your doctor does not.
 When they hear “body armor” they believe it is the thin type vests that police officers wear under short-sleeve shirts.
 That is not the case.
 They also do not know that you work 6-7 days/week.

 I oftentimes tell clients to bring photographs to show their physician of what they must wear and carry overseas (body armor, vests, water, weapons, packs, medical kits, ammunition, Kevlar helmets, etc.).
 Some clients have brought body armor to show the doctors.
 This is important information for your doctor to know.